 I’ve loved art since I was a child, and while I have never taken a formal art class, I have worked to teach myself through books, tutorials, and connecting with other artists.
 I used to work primarily in pencils and pastels, but in 2005, I got my first drawing tablet: a Wacom Bamboo Fun.
 I quickly made the transition into digital art, and have been painting in Photoshop ever since.
 I currently use Photoshop CC and a Wacom Intuos 4 tablet.
 I still do a bit of traditional art from time to time, but my digital work has far outpaced it.

-You can find some of the Illustrations for my novels in the top menu.
+I have illustration portfolios for The Seven Wars and The Alkesh.
 I have also included some tutorials, both to show the way I work and to perhaps be useful to other artists out there.
 If you are an artist and think you can improve on my methods, or would be curious to see my techniques for something else, I encourage you to contact me.
-I got to where I am today in my art because there were other artists willing to help me, so I am always willing to return that favor to others.
+I got to where I am today in my art because there were other artists willing to help me, so I am always willing to receive tips and return the favor to others.

 I had a wonderful time speaking at the Barbara Hicks Geslock Women’s Forum in Fredericksburg this morning.
 As promised, I have uploaded my tutorials, slides, and presentation transcript to this page.
 You can also find it under Art > Tutorials via the header menu.
 Feel free to contact me with any questions, or to inquire about booking me for your own forum or event.